Connect With the World, Conveniently

 - Airlines: American Airlines and Delta

 Norfolk International Airport (ORF) is just off Interstate 64 readily accessible from the Peninsula serving Coastal Virginia and northeast North Carolina.
 Offering daily arrivals and departures to major cities throughout the United States.
 Norfolk

 International presently ranks in the top 13% of the country's airports in terms of passengers served annually.

-- Airlines: American Airlines, Allegiant Air, Delta, Southwest, United
+- Airlines: American Airlines, Allegiant Air, Delta, Southwest, Frontier, and United

 Richmond International Airport